Backtest

 Return Type: dict

-Here's an example where I generate a few candles from a small price data.
-Then, I write a super basic strategy, prepare inputs for the backtest function and execute it.
+Here's an example where I generate candles from price data, write a basic strategy, prepare inputs, and execute the backtest.

 # imports